Donald Trump Confirms Both He And Melania Are Covid-19 Positive: ‘We Will Get Through This Together’

 Trump’s Doctor, Sean P. Conley, Assures Public

-It appears as if Trump’s physician is already trying to allay any fears, per NBC News.
-Dr. Sean P. Conley said that the President and the First Lady were both well and that they would remain at the White House during their quarantine period.
+Dr. Sean P. Conley, Trump’s physician, said that the President and the First Lady were both well and that they would remain at the White House during their quarantine period, per NBC News.

 “The White House medical team and I will maintain a vigilant watch, and I appreciate the support provided by some of our country’s greatest medical professionals and institutions.
 Rest assured I expect the President to continue carrying out his duties without disruption while recovering, and I will keep you updated on any future developments.”

 The doctor confirmed that he released the statement with Trump’s permission.